tikv/rfcs/text/2020-01-30-key-spaces.md

 A backup of a single key space should backup the information about the associated keyspace.
 A restore that has associated key space metadata must also ensure that after the restore there are key space metadata entries in PD.

-When restoring, TiKV may choose to alter the key prefix.
+When restoring, TiKV may choose to alter the key prefix to avoid conflicts.
+A conflict could happen when moving an application from one cluster to another.
 Suggested best behavior for restore is to be conservative about conflicts and to let the user handle conflicts:

 * check to see if the key prefix for the key space is already in use.
 If so, this is an error